mr7495/image-classification-spatial/README.md

 We proposed another architecture which is called Wise-SrNet, for solving this problem without increasing computational costs.
 Wise-SrNet comes with several ideas:

+# 1-Depthwise convolutional layer for extracting spatial data

+The main core of Wise-SrNet is a depthwise convolutional layer with some specific parameters.
+It has a kernel size equal to the kernel size of the feature map.
+For example, if the feature map's shape is 7*7*2048, then the kernel size of the depthwise convolutional layer will be 7*7.
+This way, this layer will be able to analyze both the spatial and channel values of the feature map without losing any data.
+As the depthwise convolutional layer applies different sets of weights for each channel separately, the number of weights will not be much higher.
+Based on our experiments, using bias parameters and not using any activation function on this layer will show better results.
+No regularization was also utilized in our work.

+# 2-Non-negative constraint